-The famous manta ray night dive in Kona is widely regarded as one of the most memorable dives around the planet.
-We agree with the experts and think that swimming with the manta rays is one of the Big Island activities that you shouldn’t miss.
+The famous manta ray night dive in Kona is widely regarded as one of the most memorable dives on the planet.
+We agree with the experts and think that swimming with manta rays is one of the Big Island activities that you shouldn’t miss.

 What are the Kona Manta Rays like?

-The manta rays that live in the Hawaiian waters belong to the Mobula alfredi species.
+The manta rays that inhabit Hawaiian waters belong to the Mobula alfredi species.
 These so-called reef manta rays are the second largest species of manta rays in the world, and can grow up to a wingspan of 18 ft (5.5m)!
 On average, the manta rays you can see around Kona will be about 12 ft.

-Manta rays eat plankton which they filter out of the water by swimming with their (giant) mouths open.
+Manta rays eat plankton, which they filter out of the water by swimming with their (giant) mouths open.
 The reef manta rays in Hawaii do not migrate and spend their lives in the coastal waters around the islands.
-Manta rays can live to be 50 years old, and all of the specimens in the Kona waters have been given their own name.
+Manta rays can live to be 50 years old, and all of the specimens in the waters off Kona have been given their own name.

 What makes the Manta ray dive/snorkel in Kona so special?